CodeMantra/SportsApp/README.md

-# SportsApp - C# console application developed in Visual Studio 2015 Community Edition
+# C# console application developed in Visual Studio 2015 Community Edition using bridge pattern

 Requirement: Create an application that will list the sports and their facilities.
 The objective is that each sport should use a facility where the game can be played.
 There can be different sports like soccer, swimming and basketball.
 There are different facilitis like outdoor field, indoor pool and indoor stadium.